 The past 10 years we have seen the majority of competitive companies go from offline to online.
 From business models, like Adobe moving from a licensed software company to a completely cloud-based company to 95% of the fortune 500 being on the cloud and not just on-premise.

 With so many different variations of the location, industry, and size of the company along with product packages there is a lot of space for personalizing any document sent to a potential customer.
 In addition, cross-selling and upselling during or before the renewal period also needs to have a document that is completely different.

 A DealRoom can be personalized just based on a few inputs confirmed during the first sales call.
 Some examples include video testimonials that depend on the industry, spec sheets that depend on the type of product being sold, and terms of services depending on location.
 Subscription examples include removing implementation fees after the first year and adding assets that highlight new solutions and features.

-A DealRoom is stored in one single digital location that can be accessed by all buyers.
+A DealRoom is stored in one single digital sales room that can be accessed by all buyers.
+This enables a collaborative approach to the buying process.
 A DealRoom further streamlines the sales process by centralizing messaging into the web portal and out of email.
-Chatbots help with audit trails and keeping buyers focused on the deal at hand.
+Chatbots help with audit trails and keep buyers focused on the deal at hand.

 Since a DealRoom incorporates CPQ, CLM, eSign, and CRM integrations, automated workflows are essential to keeping sales cycle management organized and moving deals forward.
 One popular CPQ & DealRoom workflow use case is discount approval workflows.
 When a sales leader approves a discount, the sales rep does not need to update the quote within the DealRoom.
 Rather, it is updated automatically.